CAMP-eXplain-AI/PathwayGrad/index.md

 #### Contact
-For inquiries please contact Ashkan Khakzar (ashkan.khakzar@tum.de).
-We would be happy to help.
+For inquiries and feedback please contact Ashkan Khakzar (ashkan.khakzar@tum.de).
+We would be happy to help and we appreciate your feedback.